ros2/ros2_documentation/source/Contributing-To-ROS.rst

 * Work through the beginner tutorials, and check them for accuracy or improve explanations.

-  :ref:`See Test and review documentation <test-and-review-documentation>`
+  See :ref:`Test and review documentation <test-and-review-documentation>`

 **Getting familiar with ROS?**

 * Check the issue lists and fix one of the issues labelled "good first issue".

-  :ref:`See Contribute to code <contribute-to-code>`
+  See :ref:`Contribute to code <contribute-to-code>`

 * Triage an issue.

-  :ref:`See Triage an issue <triage-an-issue>`
+  See :ref:`Triage an issue <triage-an-issue>`

 **Experienced robotics developer?**

 * Watch for questions on Robotics Stack Exchange, and offer support.

-  :ref:`See Provide support <provide-support>`
+  See :ref:`Provide support <provide-support>`

 * Review code submitted by others, to help improvements and bug fixes get merged faster for the benefit of everyone.

-  :ref:'`See Review a code pull request <review-code>`
+  See :ref:`Review a code pull request <review-code>`

 Contribute to ROS development
 -----------------------------

 Anyone can contribute to the development of ROS.
-If you are a complete beginner looking for an entry point, start with a simple contribution such as fixing a small issue from the `Good first issues list <https://github.com/ros2/ros2_documentation/issues?q=state%3Aopen%20label%3A%22good%20first%20issue%22>`_
+If you are a complete beginner looking for an entry point, start with a simple contribution such as fixing a small issue from the `good first issues list <https://github.com/ros2/ros2_documentation/issues?q=state%3Aopen%20label%3A%22good%20first%20issue%22>`_
 If you are a more experienced developer, consider contributing at a deeper level by designing new features, reviewing code from other developers, or fixing complex bugs.

 .. _review-code: